 One of my favourite nights in is when BBC4 screens Inspector Montalbano.
-I love how Camilleri, the author, describes his characters and the way the series is shot really makes you want to go to Sicily and enjoy pasta col sugo di ricci o arancini.
+I love how Camilleri, the author, describes his characters and the way the series is shot really makes you want to go to Sicily and enjoy typical Sicilian food such as pasta col sugo di ricci o arancini.
 It even makes you want to learn how to make such delicacies, which is why I always switch the TV off thinking of taking a cooking holiday in Sicily.

 I have actually gone as far as looking for such a holiday and I have found one that happens to be exactly in the land of Montalbano, in the south-east of the island, near the well know baroque cities of Modica and Noto.

 This is a really interesting area, both in historical and culinary terms: Sicily is at the heart of the Mediterranean and over the centuries it has become the home of some of the greatest civilizations in history (Greek, Romans, Arabs and Normans just to name a few), all of which have left a fantastic culinary legacy.